 ‘Refugee Participation’ was the topic of the all-day Otto Benecke Stiftung e.
-V. (OBS) regional forum held on 12th September 2018 in the Bad Godesberg Stadthalle.
+V. (OBS) regional forum held on 12th of September 2018 in the Bad Godesberg Stadthalle.
 This forum discussed the first provisional appraisal of the project ‘GET INVOLVED - Participation and Responsibility of Refugees’, undertaken by the OBS in Bonn community housing to initiate participation opportunities for refugees.
 As part of the national program ‘Live Democracy!’ the project is funded by the Bundesfamilienministerium (Federal Ministry for Family Affairs, Senior Citizens, Women and Youth), the Integrationsministerium NRW (Ministry for Children, Family affairs, Refugees, and Integration of the Federal State of North Rhine-Westphalia) (who also financed the conference), and the city of Bonn.

 Dr. Lothar Theodor Lemper, Chair of the OBS, welcomed more than 300 people from politics, the voluntary sector, and science and research backgrounds who wished to learn more about the Bonn project.
 He announced: ‘Our project, ‘GET INVOLVED’ is founded on the recognition of the relationship between democracy, freedom and responsibility.
 It emphasises the fundamental necessity of personal responsibility as a partial aspect of subsidiarity."